foongsy/garrent/README.md

 - Southbound top 10 list
 - Disclosure Interests

-To the date of writing this document, due to web site layout changes, the data scrapping marked with (*) no longer works.
+*To the date of writing this document, due to web site layout changes, the data scrapping marked with (\*) no longer works.*

-Furthermore, since the data being scrapped is numerous, garrent uses redis to process data scrapping task.
+Furthermore, since the data being scrapped is numerous, Garrent uses [RQ](https://python-rq.org/docs/) to manage data scrapping task queue.

 ### Prerequisites